This is the final chapter which brings us up to date!

 ‘Seven years and not a hint of a clammy chill on the back of my neck!’ whispered Lisa as Jo giggled.
 Then finally they finished off with the Chapel which was as peaceful and beautiful as ever.
 All too soon the tour was over.

 Walking through the iron gates they took one last look behind them.
 ‘Funny isn’t it?’ said Lisa, ‘I didn’t think I missed it at all, but I feel a bit sad to think those days are gone forever.’
-They stood looking back at their old school for several moments, both feeling a bit misty-eyed.
+They stood looking back at their old school for several moments lost with their memories, both feeling a bit misty-eyed.

 ‘We had a lot of good days here, that’s all.’
-Said Jo, as they walked up Old Palace Road, just as they had every evening for seven years.
+Said Jo, as they walked up Old Palace Road arm in arm, just as they had every evening for seven years.
 ‘Everyone connected to this place has their story, and ours was a happy one.’

 ‘You dare start singing the School Song and I’m crossing over!’ laughed Lisa as they turned the corner and headed up the hill, leaving The Old Palace behind them.